-New eurogroup chief urges speed in strengthening euro
+New eurozone chief urges speed in strengthening euro

 - Former Washington governor, King County executive John Spellman dies

+“Strong euro-area institutions” are needed and the role of the currency zone’s rescue fund, the European Stability Mechanism, should be reinforced in future crisis management, Centeno said.

+He also said he sees “efficiency gains from setting up in the future a euro-area finance minister” who would be accountable to parliaments.

 Germany has given a mixed response so far to the idea of a eurozone finance minister.
+At a separate event in Berlin Wednesday, Chancellor Angela Merkel said that “the question is what the job actually is.”
+She added that she would be “very skeptical” about combining the eurogroup presidency with the job of the EU commissioner for finance.

+Altmaier, who is also Merkel’s chief of staff, stressed that although Germany has only a caretaker government it is able to “take every decision that is required in order to do the daily business.”
+But he said it’s important to get a “stable and reliable new government” as soon as possible.

+“In order to subscribe to reforms that will last for many, many years, it is important to have the backing of a majority in parliament and in government,” he said.